henryoier/leetcode/Leetcode Log.md

 161_OneEditDistance 2Y
 If there is a difference in the string, and used four ways to change , still different, return false, if no difference in the string, the length has 1 difference, return true, else return false.

+163_MissingRanges 3Y
+Should consider empty condition and need to consider overload conditions.